JNPRAutomate/ansible-junos-evpn-vxlan/README.md

 ## 3.3.
 Other Roles

 - ['common' role](roles/common/)         # Generate base configuration
-- ['build-config'](roles/build-config)  # Assemble all configuration snippet from other roles
+- ['build-config' role](roles/build-config)  # Assemble all configuration snippet from other roles
+- ['generate-tenant-vni' role](roles/generate-tenant-vni)   # Generate variables files to scale Tenant and VNI
+- ['generate-p2p-ips' role](roles/generate-p2p=ips)   # Generate network and ip addresses for P2P links

 # 4. Design recommendations to build an EVPN Fabric with eBGP as underlay